 Our prices for scanning slides are $0.35 per slide (Image Only) or $0.70 per slide (Premier Service) for 2" x 2" mounts.
 This includes not just 35mm but 110, 126 & 127 camera formats (The MP size of the image for some non-35mm slides may be slightly smaller).
 It also included all special slide mounts: glass, metal frame, etc. at no extra charge.
 As mentioned above, If you want TIFF or RAW file formats in addition to JPEG, there is an additional charge of $0.10/image.
 (Please Note: Prices for larger slide formats are higher (seePrices).

 Compare our prices to places like COSTCO, where you pay $0.32/slide with NO manual image processing (and they don't tell you what resolution you get for that!).
 Other scanning services charge from $0.46 - $1.29 for high-resolution scans.
 In addition, to get to the lower end of their price scales, you have to have a large order quantity.
 We prefer to just start out with low prices, so that all our customers can save money, instead of just those with deep pockets and large slide collections.

 As a way of introducing you to our Service, we invite you to try our Slide Scanning Service for FREE.
-We will scan up to five slides absolutely free of charge.
-The resulting jpeg images will be sent to you via email, and your slides will be sent back to you in a return envelope that you will provide to us.
+We will scan up to six slides absolutely free of charge.
+The resulting jpeg images will be sent to you via Dropbox, and your slides will be sent back to you in a return envelope that you will provide to us.